coreeng/core-platform-docs/content/p2p/_index.md

 * Extended Tests
 * Once a version has been promoted from Extended tests it is ready for production

+Two key concepts for the P2P are:

+* [Versioning](./versioning): The P2P promoted an immutable, versioned artifact through the pipeline
+* [Promotion](./promotion): Each time a quality gate is passed the immutable, versioned artifact is promoted

 ## Automatic GH Action authentication